Chart Color Schemes

 An assessment of population growth drivers in Tin Can Bay reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Based on aggregated SA2-level projections, the suburb of Tin Can Bay is expected to increase by 189 persons to reach a population of approximately 2,817 by 2041, reflecting an overall increase of 1.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Moving forward with demographic trends, a population increase just below the median of national non-metropolitan areas is expected, with the suburb expected to expand by 184 persons to reach 2041 based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 16 years.

 Frequently Asked Questions - Population